The problem with digital transformation

 A lot of people embark on digital transformation programs with a real focus on a five-year strategy of technology evolution, intended to move them away from legacy on-premise technology and into the digital world.
 But they tend to think about it as something that needs to be a greenfield program running independently of the organisation.

-Many times experts from outside of the organisation are brought in to drive the transformation, which can create additional problems.
+Many times experts from outside of the organisation are brought in to drive the transformation or restructure the company in face of new challenges, which can create additional problems.
 They do not necessarily know the culture, they don't understand how to navigate the organization, and they don't know its history.
 Moreover, this approach often creates a lot of angst amongst the existing staff because they have been in the organisation for many years without a lot of vocational investment.
 Suddenly a new shiny consultant comes in and if bullish will tell them what issues they have and how to fix them sometimes without listening, which may result in a massive divide in the organisation.
 A lot of senior leaders do not spend enough time evaluating their current workforce prior to onboarding new transformative resources but it's actually the first action that they should undertake.

 Evolution at Maxima